dagbjorn/microcoffeeoncloud/README.md

     aws ec2 delete-volume --volume-id=VolumeId

 :bulb: During the 12 months period of AWS Free Tier, there is no charge in keeping the volume alive.
-This will save you the hazzle of creating the volume and loading the database each time the cluster is created.
+Just keeping the volume during the 12 months Free Tier period, will save you the hazzle of recreating it and loading the database over and over again.

-#### <a name="eks-detailed-policy-config"></a>Detailed policy configuration (permissions)
+#### <a name="eks-minimum-policy-config"></a>Minimum policy configuration (permissions)

 Instead of assigning the IAM user full administrator access, the following is the minimum number of managed policies required for running Microcoffee on Amazon EKS.